Andrejkf/behavioural_cloning/writeup_template.md

 ---
 This is the report for project 3, term 1.

-In this project a convolutional deep neural network model was used to predict human .
+In this project a convolutional deep neural network model was used to predict human driving bahaviour.

+.
 More specifically, the model was trained to classify images from the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).

 It was used [anaconda](https://www.anaconda.com/) Python flavour (version 3.6.1), [scikit-learn](http://scikit-learn.org) (version 0.18.1), [TensorFlow GPU](https://www.tensorflow.org/) (version 1.3.0) and [OpenCV](https://opencv.org/releases.html) (version 3.4.0).